 (b) declared to be a public hospital under section 3;

-“teaching hospital” means an institution declared by the Minister under section 3 to be a teaching hospital for the purposes of this Act;
+teaching hospital means an institution declared by the Minister under section 3 to be a teaching hospital for the purposes of this Act;

-“the Commonwealth Act” means the Health Insurance Act 1973, as amended from time to time, of the Parliament of the Commonwealth.
+the Commonwealth Act means the Health Insurance Act 1973, as amended from time to time, of the Parliament of the Commonwealth.

-(1a) In the definition of “hospital” in subsection (1) “illness” includes mental illness as defined in section 4 of the Mental Health Act 1996, but this subsection does not affect the requirement of that Act that a person may only be detained under that Act in an authorised hospital as defined in that Act.
+(1a) In the definition of “hospital” in subsection (1) illness includes mental illness as defined in section 4 of the Mental Health Act 1996, but this subsection does not affect the requirement of that Act that a person may only be detained under that Act in an authorised hospital as defined in that Act.

 (2) Notwithstanding the provisions of any other Act, the making or giving of a grant or subsidy to a private hospital under this Act does not affect the status of the hospital as a private hospital.